-October 2021
+October 2023

 The purpose of this set of problems is to learn how to implement the real space renormalization group ideas on simple physical systems.
-We will study first the percolation transition on a triangular lattice, then the Ising model on d-dimensional hyper-cubic lattices within the Migdal-Kadanoff approximation.
+We will study first the percolation transition on a triangular lattice (in the spirit of the so-called "majority rule"), then the Ising model on d-dimensional hyper-cubic lattices within the Migdal-Kadanoff approximation and on the hierarchical Berker lattice.